h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Valid Palindrome/solution.md

 Here's the approach:

-The person made use of `isalnum()` which I didn't know existed (this would have made my condition check a bit faster!) also instead of using like binary search approach he made use of Not `~` operator
+The person made use of `isalnum()` which I didn't know existed (this would have made my condition check a bit faster!) also instead of using like linear search approach he made use of Not `~` operator

 Operator `~` is the bitwise `NOT` operator `(~x == -x-1 => ~0 == -1 => ~1 == -2 and etc)`, which expects just one argument.
 It performs logical negation on a given number by flipping all of its bits: